 - 73. Submit a construction phasing plan to the satisfaction of the Director of T&ES, for review, approval and partial release of Erosion and Sediment Control for the final site plan.
-In addition, building and construction permits required for site preconstruction shall be permitted prior to release of the final site plan to the satisfaction of the Director of T&ES.
-(T&ES) - 74.
-Submit a construction management plan for review and approval by the Directors of P&Z, T&ES and Code Administration prior to final site plan release.
+In addition, building and construction permits required for site preconstruction shall be permitted prior to release of the final site plan to the satisfaction of the Director of T&ES. \ (T&ES) - 74.
+CONDITION AMENDED BY STAFF: Submit a construction management plan for review and approval by the Directors of P&Z, T&ES and Code Administration prior to final site plan release.
 The plan shall: - a.
 Include an analysis as to whether temporary street or site lighting is needed for safety during the construction on the site and how it is to be installed. - b.
-Include a plan for temporary pedestrian circulation; - c.
-Include the overall schedule for construction; - d.
+Include a plan for temporary pedestrian and vehicular circulation; - c.
+Include the overall schedule for construction and the hauling route; - d.
 Include a preliminary Maintenance of Traffic Plan (MOT) as part of the construction management plan for informational purposes only, to include proposed controls for traffic movement, lane closures, construction entrances and storage of materials.